awsdocs/aws-datasync-user-guide/doc_source/create-openzfs-location.md

 ### Configuring NFS exports specific to DataSync \(recommended\)<a name="configure-nfs-export-recommended"></a>

-You can configure an NFS export specific to each volume that’s only accessed by your DataSync task\.
-Do this for the most recent ancestor volume of the mount path you specify when creating your FSx for OpenZFS location\.
+You can configure an NFS export specific to each volume that’s accessed only by your DataSync task\.
+Do this for the most recent ancestor volume of the mount path that you specify when creating your FSx for OpenZFS location\.

 **To configure an NFS export specific to DataSync**